Ashtalakshmi Temple, Chennai: Construction

 The temple was constructed on the wishes of Sri Chandrashekarendra Saraswati swamigal of Kanchi Mutt.
 Sri Mukkur Srinivasa Varadhachariar was the Mahatma instrumental behind fulfilling the wishes of Kanchi Periyava.The foundation was laid in January 1974 by public participation.
 The consecration of the temple took place on 5 April 1976 in the presence of the 44th guru of the Ahobila Mutt Vedhantha Dhesika Yatheendhra Mahadhesikan Swami.

 The temple

 The temple measures 65 ft in length and 45 ft in breath.
 It is modeled after the Sundara Varadaraja Perumal temple in Uthiramerur.

 In this temple, the Ashtalakshmis, the eight forms of goddess Lakshmi, are present in four levels in nine separate sanctums.
 The shrine of Lakshmi and her consort Vishnu is in level two.
 One starts the worship from here.
 Taking the stairs, the path leads to the third floor, which has the shrines of Santhanalakshmi, Vijayalakshmi, Vidyalakshmi and Gajalakshmi.
 Further few steps would lead to the shrine of Dhanalakshmi, which is the only shrine on the fourth floor.
-Exiting the main shrine, in the first level, there are shrines for Aadilakshmi, Dhaanya lakshmi and Dharyalakshmi.
+Exiting the main shrine, in the first level, there are shrines for Aadilakshmi, Dhaanya lakshmi and Dhairyalakshmi.
 The temple also has Dashavatara (avatars of Vishnu), Guruvayoorappan, Ganesha, Dhanvanthari and Anjaneyar deities.